cf-nb/cf-nb.github.io/about.md

 permalink: /about/
 ---

-My name is Carl-Fredrik Nyberg Brodda, a second-year PhD student at the University of East Anglia.
+My name is Carl-Fredrik Nyberg Brodda, and I am a second-year PhD student at the University of East Anglia.
 My primary research interests include (combinatorial/geometric) (group/semigroup) theory.
 I did a BSc at Uppsala University in 2016, and an MSc at the University of St Andrews in 2017.

 ### More Information